Glenfarne: Ballroom of Romance

 The Rainbow Ballroom of Romance lies at a crossroads in the townland of Brockagh Lower along the N16 Blacklion to Sligo road.
-Opened as McGivern's Dance Hall in 1934 by John McGivern, a Brockagh born returnee from the USA, it was renovated and renamed the Rainbow Ballroom of Romance in 1952 and during the showband era of the 1950s and 1960s attracted big names in the genre.
+Opened as McGivern's Dance Hall in 1934 by John McGivern, a Brockagh-born returnee from the United States, it was renovated and renamed the Rainbow Ballroom of Romance in 1952 and during the showband era of the 1950s and 1960s attracted big names in the genre.

-When driving through Glenfarne in the early 1970s, the Cork born, English based writer William Trevor noticed it and was inspired to write his famous short story of emigration and narrowed horizons, The Ballroom of Romance.
-The 1986 BBC/RTE film co production The Ballroom of Romance based on the story was shot in Ballycroy, Co Mayo as by then the original Ballroom no longer had its original 1950s interiors.
+When driving through Glenfarne in the early 1970s, the writer William Trevor noticed it and was inspired to write his famous short story of emigration and narrow horizons, The Ballroom of Romance.
+The 1986 BBC/RTÉ television film co-production The Ballroom of Romance, based on the story, was shot in Ballycroy, County Mayo as by then the original Ballroom no longer had its original 1950s interiors.

 As of 2021, the Ballroom is still a live event venue, reinventing itself in a digital era.